jymcheong/SysmonResources/5. Threat Analytics/README.md

 # Sample Insider Scenario
 ![](launchNotepad.png)

-By tracking the user-actions & linking to the foreground application ProcessID without recording the actual keystrokes/mouse-coordinates, we can better understand the entire sequence of events for both humans & machine-learning without compromising privacy & confidentality.
+By tracking the user-actions & linking to the foreground application ProcessID without recording which key & mouse-coordinates, we can better understand the entire sequence of events for both humans & machine-learning without compromising privacy & confidentality.
 In the case above, it seems the user launched Notepad to view log file, or was it really just reading...

 ![](invokeuac.png)